 The 'first flush' tea of the spring in Darjeeling is famous for its lively bite and abundance of fresh flavor.
 These rare teas look almost like green teas, but they are actually black tea.
-Our Spring Darjeeling is a spirited embodiment of these qualities.
-This year’s DJ1 offers a fresh bouquet of bright fruit blossom notes.
+Our 2021 Spring Darjeeling is a spirited embodiment of these qualities.
+This year’s tea offers a fresh bouquet of bright fruit blossom notes.
 Silky texture with white grape, floral, and sultana notes with a hint of minerality and a soft finish.
 This tea comes to us from the Rohini Tea Estate located in the Kurseong valley of Darjeeling, India.
 Its elevation of roughly 4400 ft imparts complexity to the infusion.
-Our 2020 first of the year, super early, late February harvest is a rarity that we could not pass up.
 Limited availability!

 This tea contains a high level of caffeine | Steep at 212° for 2-3 minutes.

 If you're a fan of First Flush Darjeeling and haven't tried our Masters teas yet, we have a special offer for you.
 Please email firstname.lastname@example.org a receipt showing the purchase of a 2021 Spring Darjeeling and we'll gladly provide you with a free sample of this tea.

 How long have you been growing tea and what got your started?

 I have been working in Tea since 17 years.
 I have worked in Tea since the age of 25.
 I have two children and both are studying in the local school in the garden.
 I work mostly as plucker in the garden though I am also involved in the field work.